SergeoLacruz/inventree-supplier-panel/README.md

 ### Mouser messed up
 It can happen that the Mouser shopping cart API gets messed up and no item are added into your cart.
 Just delete the cart in that case and delete the key in the plugin setting.
-A new key will be created an usually works.
+A new key will be created and usually works.

 ### API keys are global
-The API keys and especially the proxy password are user specific and shall not be given to others. up to now there are no user specific settings in InvenTree.
+The API keys and especially the proxy password are user specific and shall not be given to others.
+Up to now there are no user specific settings in InvenTree.
 So these keys are global and visible to, at least every admin.
 All users who use the plugin will have the same keys.
 We use a team key to solve this.

+### Prices
+The prices and the total will differ between the Mouser shopping cart and your InvenTree PO.
+The prices in the Mouser shopping cart are valid because these values get downloaded every time you push the button.
+The prices in you InvenTree database might be out of date.
+Additionally no price will be entered into the InvenTree PO when you add parts from the allocate stock table.

 ### Other suppliers
 Actually this works only for Mouser.
 Other suppliers like Digikey, Farnell or Buerklin